lookbook-hq/lookbook/docs/src/guide/previews/grouping.md

 ## Customising group rendering

-If you wish to customise the way that the grouped examples are displayed in the preview, you can override Lookbook's default preview template.
+If you wish to customise the way that the grouped examples are displayed in the preview, you can override Lookbook's default rendered output template.

 To do so, create a new view template within your app at `./app/views/lookbook/preview.html.erb`.
 This is the template that will now be used to render all Lookbook previews (not just grouped ones!).